begoodorbelucky/TormentasDeNovembro/README.md

 ### General

-- An intuitive and visually pleasing design that encourages easy nativation.
+- An intuitive and visually pleasing design that encourages easy navigation.
 - The header, navigation and footer elements are identical on all pages to ensure ease of navigation.
 - Similar aesthetic and colors used throughout the site maintains visual cohesion and intuitive design.
 - The website is fully responsive, ensuring a smooth and engaging experience on all devices.
-- The website seamlessly integrates instagram, spotify and email links to encourage engagement across multiple platforms.
+- The website seamlessly integrates Instagram, Spotify and email links to encourage engagement across multiple platforms.
 - A floating button on all pages that allows users to navigate back to the top of the current page instantly.

 - **Header**